Drymophila

-Drymophila is a bird genus in the antbird family (Thamnophilidae).
-It is a relative of the typical antwrens.
+Drymophila is a genus of passerine birds in the antbird family Thamnophilidae that are found in South America.

+Taxonomy

 The genus Drymophila was introduced by the English naturalist William Swainson in 1824.
-The type species is the ferruginous antbird.
+The Drymophila antbird is a species of bird in the Thamnophilidae family, known for thriving in a bamboo-rich environment such as South America by utilizing aspects of the bamboo to allow for a food source, shelter, and protection from predators The type species is the ferruginous antbird.
 The name of the genus combines the Ancient Greek words drumos for "wood" or "copse" and philos "fond of".

-Taxonomy and systematics

-Extant species
+A molecular phylogenetic study published in 2020 found that the genus Drymophila was not monophyletic.
+The scaled antbird (Drymophila squamata) was sister to a clade containing the remaining species in the genus Drymophila and the warbling-antbirds in the genus Hypocnemis.

+Species

 The genus Drymophila contains the following eleven species: